 Follow the best practices from established frameworks and you should be fine!

-One thing that can be extremely deficient for your productivity and success is having services that constantly fail and don’t fulfill their contracts.
-I have noticed, that because microservices are smaller and look less serious or business like than large monolithic applications, some developers neglect the testing.
+One thing that can be extremely deficient in your productivity and success is having services that constantly fail and don’t fulfil their contracts.
+I have noticed, that because microservices are smaller and look less serious or businesslike than large monolithic applications, some developers neglect the testing.

 Please, don’t do it!
 Microservices offer ample opportunities for creating well tested and robust solution, so don’t pass on it, just because it is not trivial or unit tests don’t seem to be the answer.
 So what kind of tests should you be thinking about?
 Well here is my proposition: